MAP-60plus-OFFICES Local Office Phone Top Pool Builder

 Granite, bluestone, limestone, sandstone, quartzite, and travertine will raise the style quotient for a woodsy, pastoral appearance.

-The availability and cost of each variety differs by region.
+The availability and cost of each variety differ by region.
 Depending on where you live, an alternative that may be more affordable is pre-cast concrete coping in a neutral earth tone.

 As for the pool deck, installing a patio in natural stone will definitely elevate the rustic, country feel.